Ebike Oracle

 Class 1 and Class 2 e-bikes "and any person operating" them are "not subject to any requirements or laws applicable to motor vehicles, including registration and licensing requirements" — they are treated like regular bicycles.

-Where each class can ride
+Where can each class ride in Tennessee?

 On roads and bike lanes